 My fiancée loves Christmas.
 The Sunday after Thanksgiving I’m assigned to bring the decorations out of storage, grab a pair of work gloves and clear my Sunday afternoon for tree shopping.
 The love of Christmas runs in her blood, her family owned a garden center where her father was a bang up tree salesman.

 Needless to say there are no fake trees in our home.
 As a guy who likes things clean I always cringed at bringing in a big sappy, needle shedding tree into our small city condo.
 Over the years while my Grinch-like heart hasn’t grown three-times its size… it is getting there.
 I’ve learned some tips and tricks for picking out your tree, caring for it and keeping the presents and everything else under it nice and tidy.
+Learn some great Christmas tree care tips and post-holiday clean up essentials below.

 Tips for Finding Your Christmas Tree